 Jackets push Leafs to brink on Dubois' hat-trick OT winner

-Down 3-0 just over halfway through the contest, a Blue Jackets offensive attack that had scored only two goals in the first two games suddenly sprung to life.
+Down 3-0 just over halfway through the contest, the Blue Jackets, who had scored only two goals in the first two games, suddenly sprung to life.
 Dubois' overtime winner capped off his second career hat trick (regular season or overtime), in his first multi-goal performance in 19 career playoff games.

 Leafs goalie Frederik Andersen stopped 39 of 43 shots.
 The Blue Jackets are looking to win the second postseason series in franchise history, after shocking Tampa Bay in a first-round sweep last season.
 The Leafs, meanwhile, haven't won a playoff series since 2004.